arnaldojvg/advent_of_code/README.md

 # advent_of_code
-Repo for my advent of code attempts
+Repo for my advent of code attempts.
+I will be using raw python.

 # How to run